 I also recommend Royal Ontario Museum, which has a nice collection of gems along with dinosaur skeletons.

-Take a walk to beautiful Casa Loma (1 Austin Terrace), known as the interior of Xavier’s school from the X-men movies.
+Take a walk to beautiful Casa Loma (1 Austin Terrace), known from several movies such as X-Men, Cocktail and Scott Pilgrim.
 But beware, ascending the steep Baldwin Steps in summer heat will test your superhero abilities.

 Casa Loma, Toronto Casa Loma.